alinasvetova/assignment1daa/README.md

 # Algorithmic Complexity and Performance Analysis (Assignment 1 DAA)

-This project implements and empirically evaluates the performance of several classic algorithms against various input sizes ($N$).
-The goal is to compare the observed runtime complexity with the theoretical big-O notation.
+This project is dedicated to the empirical analysis and comparison of several fundamental algorithms by measuring their performance metrics (runtime, operation count, recursion depth) against varying input sizes ($N$).
+The core objective is to validate their observed time complexity against their theoretical $O$-notation.

 ## Algorithms Implemented

-The following algorithms are implemented in Java, primarily focused on sorting, selection, and computational geometry:
+The project includes four distinct algorithms:

-1.  **MergeSort:** Comparison-based sorting algorithm ($O(N \log N)$ worst-case).
+1.  **MergeSort:** A guaranteed $O(N \log N)$ sorting algorithm.
-2.  **QuickSort:** Comparison-based sorting algorithm ($O(N \log N)$ average-case, $O(N^2)$ worst-case).
+2.  **QuickSort:** An efficient sorting algorithm, typically $O(N \log N)$ average-case, but $O(N^2)$ worst-case.
-3.  **SelectMoM5 (Median of Medians):** Deterministic selection algorithm for finding the $k$-th smallest element ($O(N)$ worst-case).
+3.  **SelectMoM5 (Median of Medians):** A deterministic selection algorithm with a proven linear time complexity of $O(N)$.
-4.  **ClosestPair:** Algorithm for finding the minimum distance between two points in a 2D plane ($O(N \log N)$).
+4.  **ClosestPair:** A computational geometry algorithm designed to find the closest pair of points in a 2D array, typically implemented with $O(N \log N)$ complexity.

 ## Project Structure

-The codebase is organized into logical packages:
+The project follows a standard Java package structure:

 ```

+assignment1daa/
-src/
+├── src/
-├── main/
+│   ├── main/
-│   ├── cli/             (Main entry point for command-line execution)
+│   │   ├── cli/             (Contains Main.java - the execution entry point)
-│   ├── geometry/        (ClosestPair, Point)
+│   │   ├── geometry/        (ClosestPair logic)
-│   ├── metrics/         (Metrics tracking and CSV output: Metrics, CsWriter)
+│   │   ├── metrics/         (Metrics tracking classes and CSV Writer)
-│   └── sorts/           (MergeSort, QuickSort, SelectMoM5)
+│   │   └── sorts/           (Sorting and Selection algorithms)
-└── test/
-├── ClosestPairTest  (JUnit tests for ClosestPair)
-└── ...
-(JUnit tests for sorting and selection algorithms)
+│   └── test/                (Contains JUnit tests for all algorithms)
+├── out/                     (Build output directory)
+│   └── artifacts/           (Contains the compiled assignment1daa.jar)
+└── metrics\_results.csv      (Generated file containing all collected benchmark data)

 ````

+## Setup and Testing

-## Requirements
+### Requirements
 * Java Development Kit (JDK) 23 or later.
-* JUnit 5 for running tests.

-## Testing Algorithms (JUnit)

-All algorithms are validated using JUnit 5 tests located in the `src/test` directory.
+* IntelliJ IDEA (Recommended IDE).

+### Testing (JUnit 5)

+Algorithm correctness is verified using dedicated JUnit 5 test classes (e.g., `MergeSortTest.java`, `ClosestPairTest.java`).

-To run all tests in IntelliJ IDEA:
+To run all tests:
-1. Right-click on the `test` folder.
+1. Navigate to the `test` directory in the Project window.
-2. Select **Run 'All Tests'**.
+2. Right-click and select **Run 'All Tests'**.

-## Building the Project
+### Building the Executable JAR

-The project is built as an executable JAR file using the IntelliJ IDEA built-in artifact mechanism.
+The project is packaged into an executable JAR file for command-line execution:

-1.  **Build Artifact:** Navigate to `Build` -> `Build Artifacts` -> `assignment1daa.jar` -> `Build`.
+1. In IntelliJ IDEA, go to `Build` -> `Build Artifacts` -> `assignment1daa.jar` -> **Build**.
-2. The resulting JAR file is created at: `out/artifacts/assignment1daa_jar/assignment1daa.jar`.
+2. The resulting executable is located at: `out/artifacts/assignment1daa_jar/assignment1daa.jar`.

-## Data Collection (Running Benchmarks)
+## Benchmarking and Data Collection

-The program's entry point (`main.cli.Main`) is designed to run algorithms multiple times for a given $N$ and output the collected performance metrics (nanos, comparisons, recursion depth, etc.) to a CSV file.
+The program is run from the command line to generate performance metrics.

 ### Execution Syntax